The dynamics of the heterochaos baker maps: Cycles arising from heterochaos horseshoe maps

 Piecewise smooth dynamical systems may be models of real world phenomena in time evolution, and real significance may be accorded only to those models or properties that are robust under perturbations of systems.
 Clearly the heterochaos baker maps are not robust.

 One can deform the baker-like map as in \textsc{Figure}~\ref{horseshoe} into a structurally stable horseshoe map.
-For the heterochaos baker map $f_{a,b}$ we can perform a similar deformation to obtain a diffeomorphism $\phi$ that robustly exhibits the unstable dimension variability.
+For the heterochaos baker map on $[0,1]^3$, we can perform a similar deformation to obtain a diffeomorphism $\phi$ that robustly exhibits the unstable dimension variability \cite{STY22}.
+Moreover, $\phi$ has a heterodimensional cycle \cite{bonatti_1996,BonDia08,D95} that has some robustness under small perturbations of the system.
+In this appendix we recall the definition of $\phi$ in \cite{STY22}, and comment on the existence of robust cycles with a comparison to earlier different developments.